-The Inspiration Behind 'Don't Worry a Thing'
+The Inspiration Behind the 'Don't Worry About a Thing' Bracelet

 Don’t worry about a thing.

 I must admit this song didn’t have much of a meaning to me until one night in Dubai 2016.

 We had just had the best time at a brunch, laughing and dancing and feeling carefree and then Bob Marley – ‘Three little birds’ started playing.

 Dancing with my mom, she whispered in my ear “I love this song so much Sammy.
 Please can you play it at my funeral?
 It will remind you all not to worry as everything will be alright.”

 Until this moment I, strangely, hadn’t thought about it.